Debate on "Is the Infrastructure Sector Really Necessary?"

 Translator's note: There is currently no information available to support the benchmark results for NWS and Nginx.

-In the past few years, the field of big data has been best known for tuning, remodeling, and imitation of parameters.
-At first, everyone used Hadoop, but the infrastructure department made technology selections by comparing Impala, Presto, Spark Streaming, and Storm, and claimed to the CTO that they fully understood big data technology.
-Then, they started building a big data platform.
-After securing a budget and working on it for a year, all they had was a Web UI, which they named an "integrated big data management platform."
-In cases with more people, they even created a user management platform, but it often didn't even support SSO.
+Over the past few years, parameter tuning, modification, and imitation have become the most popular technologies in the big data field.
+Initially, everyone was using Hadoop, but the infrastructure department compared Impala, Presto, Spark Streaming, and Storm to select a technology, and then claimed to the CTO that they had a thorough understanding of big data technology.
+They then set about building a big data platform.
+After securing a budget and working on it for a year, all they had created was a Web UI, which they called an "integrated big data management platform."
+In cases with larger staffing levels, they even created a user management platform, but it often didn't even support SSO.

-A few years later, as the Hadoop ecosystem gave up in the West, these craftsmen grabbed Clickhouse as a lifeline, and the same formula began again.
+A few years later, as the Hadoop ecosystem gave up in the West, these craftsmen turned to Clickhouse as a lifeline, and the same formula was repeated again.

-Over the past decade, there have been at least hundreds of infrastructure departments (or big data platform departments) across China doing this.
-When these craftsmen get together, they start childish competitions like, "You need 600 machines, but I only need 300," or, "It takes me an hour to process 5TB of data, but you take 70 minutes, 14% faster."
-This is like two middle school students competing with each other, saying, "You can only pee 2 meters, but I can pee 3 meters."
+Over the past decade, at least hundreds of infrastructure departments (or big data platform departments) across China have been doing this.
+When these craftsmen get together, they engage in childish competitions such as, "You need 600 machines, but I can do it with 300," or, "It takes me an hour to process 5TB of data, but it takes you 70 minutes, which is 14% faster."
+This is like two middle school students competing with each other, saying, "You can only pee two meters, but I can pee three meters."

-In reality, the business doesn't care about how many machines you have.
+In reality, business units don't care about the number of machines they have.
 They really care about whether the big data platform can create business value.
 For example,

 Can the big data platform automatically ingest new data sources?